Financial Aid Policies

 APU has six category types of study-away programs.

-TYPE 3: All other semester programs not sponsored/approved by APU are not eligible for financial aid and a Leave of Absence is required.
+• All other semester programs not sponsored/approved by APU are not eligible for registration through APU, not eligible for financial aid/financial processing, and require a Leave of Absence.

-TYPE 4: GO Terms are APU faculty-led academic programs of varying lengths for graduate, professional, and/or undergraduate students offered in fall, spring, and summer in a variety of destinations and courses of study.
+GO Term study-away programs take many forms and include, but are not limited to, learning exchange programs, faculty/student research projects with travel, faculty-led study-away programs, grant-funded academic projects/programs with travel, etc. GO Term programs are for varying lengths of time for graduate, professional, and/or undergraduate students, offered in the fall, spring, and summer in a variety of destinations and courses of study.
 GO Term programs vary each year.
-See current GO Term program materials for exact dates and more information.
+See all current GO Term program materials for exact dates, courses offered, and more information.

 TYPE 4-A: GO Terms - Graduate (Fall, Spring, Summer)